The Essential Care Guide for Bumblebee Gobies

 Tank mates

 Keeping a small group of bumblebee gobies together can be a good option.
 They are social fish and usually tolerate their own species well.
 However, keep an eye on any signs of aggression or territorial behavior, especially among males.
-It’s generally recommended to keep bumblebee gobies in a small group of at least 6 individuals.
+It’s generally recommended to keep gobies in a small group of at least 6 individuals.
 Keeping them in groups helps create a more natural social dynamic and reduces stress.

 Bumblebee goby is not suitable for community tanks, since it requires brackish water and it is a territory dependent fish.